 - 2. File a criminal report with the police without requesting prosecution.
 Ultimately the decision to prosecute is made by the District Attorney, although the cooperation of the survivor is considered necessary.
 The District Attorney chooses to pursue cases based upon availability of evidence and cooperation of witnesses. - 3.
-File a complaint with the Office of Judicial Affairs, if the alleged perpetrator is a UCSB student. - 4.
-Report to both law enforcement and the Office of Judicial Affairs. - 5.
+File a complaint with the University Office of Title IX Compliance.
+If the alleged perpetrator is a UCSB student, then this will initiate a University investigation with likely adjudication by the Office of Judicial Affairs. - 4.
+Report to both law enforcement and the University Office of Title IX Compliance. - 5.
 Seek to obtain an emergency protective order (short-term restraining order), if the threat is immediate, from the UC Police Department or Isla Vista Foot Patrol when they respond and/or obtain a temporary restraining order through the court system.
 There is a fee associated with a temporary restraining order. - 6.
+Seek to obtain a "no contact" order if the accused is a UCSB student.
+This may be coordinated through a CARE advocate with the Office of Judicial Affairs. - 7.
 Request academic assistance for missed classes or exams, or help with rearranging course schedules.
-This may be coordinated through a CARE advocate. - 7.
-Ask about housing relocation options if both the survivor and the accused live in University housing. - 8.
-File a Title IX complaint with the Office of Equal Opportunity & Title IX Compliance.
+This may be coordinated through a CARE advocate. - 8.
+Ask about housing relocation options if either the survivor or the accused live in University-owned housing.
+This can be coordinated through a CARE advocate with Residential and Community Living.